 Asking for accommodation

-For the steps to ask for an accommodation, see the “Work out the problem” section, below.
+For the steps to ask for an accommodation, see below under work out the problem.

 Accommodation is a two-way street.
 If you ask your employer to accommodate you, you have a duty to cooperate with them.